AnyLog-co/documentation/using grafana.md

 ## Examples

+The examples below query data from logical tables that are maintained in the AnyLog tables.
+In these examples, the table name is 'ping_senor', the name of the time column is 'timestamp' and the name of the value column is 'value'.

 ### Executing a 'period' query
 A pre-defined qiery - for the time range in the panel, determine the last time with value and calculate the min max and average values for the data values in the interval.
 <pre>